sjmcpherson/Front-End-Developer-Learnings/JavaScript.md

 - JavaScript Scope, Function-Level & Hoisting: http://coding.smashingmagazine.com/2009/08/01/what-you-need-to-know-about-javascript-scope/, http://www.adequatelygood.com/JavaScript-Scoping-and-Hoisting.html
 - Initializing a variable in a Function will mean that it is only available to operations inside this function.
 Functions are the only place where a new scope is created.
 - Inner(or Nested) functions can refer to the variables present in their outer enclosing functions even after their parent functions have already executed.
 This is called Closure.
 See https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Closures, http://jsfiddle.net/sjmcpherso/ByJfv/
+- function.call vs function.apply - .apply and .call do the same thing, but .apply uses an array containing arguments for the target method as the second parameter.

 <h3>Type Coercion</h3>
 - Due to JS being a loosely typed programming language, JS uses type coersion to evaluate equations made up of different value types rather than throwing an error like a Strongly-Typed language would.